alecnadel/RugbyClubWebApp/README.md

 and MySQL query.
 Again, with the design element to the page, for simplicity and user friendly, i choose white background for consistency with minimalist design idea in mind to make the page look tidy but not boring.

+Overall, the webapp build around simple solution principle and user friendly in mind, but not focus on make it look elegant or pretty in any shape or form.
+Most assumption and design element take simplicity into consideration and sound structure of the page.
+With different app route well connected and python functions interconnect with MySQL queries and execute the queries to add or update the data on user command.